 Change Demands Courage

 We need courageous leaders now because our times demand courageous leaders!

-- The church is at a turning point.
-Our context has changed.
+- Our context has changed.

 The church today is gradually waking up to the fact that “That was then, and this is now.”
 The world around us has changed, and the church must learn how to be the church in a different set of circumstances.
 That requires change.

 The problem is that people tend to grow comfortable with the way things are and not want anything different.
 Resistance to change makes a ministry’s default future a continuation of the status quo.
 It will slowly fossilize.
 And someday, if nothing changes, that ministry will be no more.